-It is vital that employees understand that it is not just about reality it is also about perception.
+It is vital that employees understand that it is not just about reality it is also about public perception.
 The public has a right to expect the highest levels of integrity and responsibility from all employees.
-This must be capable of demonstration and therefore actions, those which would lead to a loss of confidence through perceptions, are as critical as any others.
+A loss of confidence through public perception is just as critical as any other demonstrable actions.